TheCreativeGod/Discord-Widgets-Extension/README.md

 # Discord-Widgets-Extension
-Allows you to create Discord widgets in one lick, also import and export in JSON format.
+Browser extension that allows you to create Discord widgets in one click, also import and export in JSON format.